mcolebrook/DSbox/README.md

 To stop the notebook, just press the keys `Ctrl+C`.

 # Starting RStudio
 The RStudio Server daemon should be alreaday running in the background, so you only have to type in your browser [`localhost:8787`](http://localhost:8787).
 In order to work with Spark, you have to run the commands inside the `config.R` script.
+You may find helpful this [RStudio cheat sheet].

 # Installing Zeppelin
 I recommend you to build Zeppelin aside from the provision of the master node, since it takes a long time to complete the compilation.